 Notarization is no rocket science.
 However, without it, we would have difficulty completing a lot of transactions and fulfilling regulatory requirements.
-What distinguishes our Notary Public in this firm from others is the quality of our service, our quick response and our knowledge.
+What distinguishes our Notary Public in this firm from others is the quality of our service, quick response and knowledge.
 In short, we offer workable solutions.

 As a firm, we have been blessed along the years with a team of notaries, hence our vast experience in dealing with the issues which you may come across and our ability to ask the right questions at the outset.
 This in turn saves your time and cost and most importantly, it will ensure that deadlines are not missed.

 In Hong Kong, all the Notary Public are Hong Kong solicitors of at least 10 years’ experience.
 They need to pass an exam organised by the Hong Kong Society of Notaries.
 Hong Kong currently has less than 400 Notaries out of more than 10,000 solicitors in the profession.
 Notaries are very experienced lawyers.